Missions

 Golf Tournament: During the fall a special golf tournament is held to support the general missions of Hopewell United Methodist Church.

 Spring Fling and Fall Festival Food Coupons: Each spring and fall Hopewell hosts a festival for the community.
-Children that have been identified as being food insecure at Fork Shoals and Robert E. Cashion Elementary schools are given coupons for a complimentary lunch from our concessions stand.
-They and their families can attend the events and enjoy a hot dog lunch with all the fixings.
+Children that have been identified as being food insecure at multiple local elementary schools are given coupons for a complimentary lunch from our concessions stand.
+They and their families can attend the events and enjoy a meal at no charge.